-PROJECT CONNECT organizes Shipping’s EXECUTIVE’s BREAKFAST MEETING at Piraeus Marine Club to present practical solutions which prepare young professionals for shipping offices.
+PROJECT CONNECT organizes Shipping’s EXECUTIVE’s BREAKFAST MEETING for HR, held on November 10, 2015 at the Piraeus Marine Club to present practical solutions which prepare young professionals for shipping offices.

 The first central facility that connects talented students and graduates exclusively to the Greek Shipping community, PROJECT CONNECT, presented its work-in-progress to approximately 50 shipping executives on Tuesday, November 10th at the Piraeus Marine Club.